-Children’s pensions are payable to any eligible children in the event of your death, and whilst in payment they increase every year in line with the cost of living.
+Children’s pensions are payable to eligible children in the event of your death and they increase every year in line with the cost of living.
 The amount of pension paid depends on the number of eligible children you have at the time of your death and if a survivors’ pension is being paid to your spouse, civil partner or eligible cohabiting partner.
 Please contact the Pensions Team for more information.

 How are eligible children defined?

 An eligible child is (at the date of your death):

 - your natural child (who must be born 12 months before your death)

 - your step-child or a child accepted by you as being a member of your family (this doesn’t include a child you sponsor for charity) and be dependent on you

 An eligible child must be: